-GitHub is a website/service that we hear geeks rave about all the time, yet a lot of people don’t really understand what it does.
-Want to know what all the hubbub is about?
+GitHub is a website and service that we hear geeks rave about all the time, yet a lot of people don’t really understand what it does.
+Want to know what all the GitHub hubbub is about?
 Read on to find out.

 The “Git” in GitHub

 To understand GitHub, you must first have an understanding of Git.
-Git is an open-source version control system that was started by Linus Trovalds – the same person who created Linux.
+Git is an open-source version control system that was started by Linus Torvalds—the same person who created Linux.
 Git is similar to other version control systems—Subversion, CVS, and Mercurial to name a few.

-So, Git is a “version control system,” what’s that mean?
-When developers are creating something (an application, for example), they are making constant changes to the code and releasing new versions, up to and after the first official (non-beta) release.
+So, Git is a version control system, but what does that mean?
+When developers create something (an app, for example), they make constant changes to the code, releasing new versions up to and after the first official (non-beta) release.

-Version control systems keep these revisions straight, and store the modifications in a central repository.
+Version control systems keep these revisions straight, storing the modifications in a central repository.
 This allows developers to easily collaborate, as they can download a new version of the software, make changes, and upload the newest revision.
 Every developer can see these new changes, download them, and contribute.

-In case you are wondering why Git is the preferred version control system of most developers, it has multiple advantages over the other systems available, including a more efficient way to store file changes and ensuring file integrity.
-If you’re interested in knowing the details, check out this page to read a thorough explanation on how Git works.
+Git is the preferred version control system of most developers, since it has multiple advantages over the other systems available.
+It stores file changes more efficiently and ensures file integrity better.
+If you’re interested in knowing the details, the Git Basics page has a thorough explanation on how Git works.